 Every person should have a fireproof safe to keep important items in.
 Even if you do not have expensive jewelry or a handgun, you can use it for birth and marriage certificates, passports, loan documents, vehicle title, extended hard drives.

 Sheets and Water

-In the closet of very bedroom you should put a small pail, jug of water, and a cheap sheet.
+In the closet of every bedroom, you should put a small pail, a jug of water, and a cheap sheet.
 If you wake up in the middle of the night and you need to either get out the front door or get a child from another room to go out the window with the ladder, this will come in handy.
 Pour the water into the pail, add the sheet so it is soaked and wrap it around you.
 It is less likely to ignite than dry clothing.